SvetlanaKrugovykh/ZammadAssistProExpert/README.md

 ## Comments

-I`m not recommend to use Zammand for anybody
+I`m ready to recommend to use Zammand for everybody